brunch/brunch-with-chaplin/README.md

     * `brunch watch --server` — watches the project with continuous rebuild.
 This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
     * `brunch build --production` — builds minified project for production
 * Learn:
-    * `public/` dir is fully auto-generated and served by HTTP server.You should write your code in `app` dir.
+    * `public/` dir is fully auto-generated and served by HTTP server.
+Write your code in `app` dir.
-    * Place static stuff you want to be copied to `public` in `app/assets`.
+    * Place static files you want to be copied from `app/assets` to `public`.
     * [Brunch site](http://brunch.io), [Chaplin site](http://chaplinjs.org)

 ---------------